-We’re led to believe that store bought food contains 100% complete and balanced nutrition; a misleading notion because there’s no way to determine what a complete and balanced diet is.
+They lead us to believe that their food contains 100% complete and balanced nutrition; a misleading notion because there’s no way to determine what a complete and balanced diet is.

 Back in the 1980’s cat foods were thought to be complete and balanced, even though they were missing an essential nutrient for cats: taurine.
 Nobody knew at the time that cats couldn’t manufacture their own taurine and cats began dying from a heart condition called cardiomyopathy until 1987, when researchers discovered the omission and started putting taurine in cat food.